Sri Lanka wildlife tours

 Finding the accommodation for Sri Lanka wildlife tours will not be a difficult task at all.
 Because els and guest houses can be found at the outskirt of most national parks.
 The surrounding areas of popular national parks such as Udawalwe, Yala and Wilpattu provide plenty of accommodation facilities for travellers.
 It is highly recommended to have a prior confirmed reservation before coming to the hotel due to the increasing number of tourist arrival in Sri Lanka.

 A light cotton dress is the most appropriate dress during the Sri Lanka wildlife tours.
 A hat can be very handy to keep the dust away from your hair.
 It is very common to drive through the clouds of dust formed by other jeeps drive ahead of you.
-It is highly recommended to wear a short and a cotton t-shirt during the Sri Lanka wildlife tours.
+It is highly recommended to wear a shirt and a cotton t-shirt during the Sri Lanka wildlife tours.
 A light coloured dress is suitable due to the dry and warm weather conditions in the parks.
 Try to add things such as mosquito repellent, sunglasses and binoculars to your list of wildlife holiday items.

 Popular National for Sri Lanka wildlife tours